tea2code/fantasy-rts/documentation/plugins/VanillaModel/VanillaModel.md

 By thread safety is acquired using a mutex.
 Normally a `std::recursive_mutex` is used.
 But it can be replaced by a lightweight spin lock implementation by adding `DEFINES+=SPIN_LOCK` to the additional arguments of qmake.
 Spin lock is [implemented using a simple atomic boolean](http://stackoverflow.com/a/8115400/1931663).

+## Events

+Using the *VanillaEvent* plugin this plugin will throw following events.
+IDs can also be found in the static class `ModelEventIds`.

+### New Entity Event

+This event is thrown, when a new entity from configuration is created.
+It is not thrown if an empty entity is created.
+It has the id `frts.vanillamodel.event.newentity`.
+It has an entity value with id `frts.vanillamodel.event.newentity.entity` containing the new entity with all its components and an entity value with id `frts.vanillamodel.event.newentity.id` containing the id of the new entity.

 ## Interfaces

 ### Block